hthecreator/noob-agentic-project/README.md

 # noob-agentic-project
-A repo containing bad agentic patterns, so that my DevSecOps CLI tool detects and flags them.
+A repo containing bad agentic patterns, so that the Neops detects and flags them.